anydotcrypto/docs.any.sender/README.md

 npm i @any-sender/client
 ```

 2. Use your favourite wallet to top up balance with any.sender.
 Sending funds directly to our contract address will add equivalent balance to the sender's address.
+[TODO: see payments for more details] [TODO: view balance]

 3. Get relaying!
 ```typescript